Skip to content

 4. Choose your project folder

-5. Generate — and get a structured breakdown of your entire report
+5. Generate — and get a structured Excel workbook with 25+ sheets covering your entire report

 The output is designed to be readable by both technical and non-technical stakeholders.
 Share it with your client, keep it in your project repository, or use it as a baseline for change tracking over time.